oscarsandford/oscarsandford/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Oscar, a third year computer science student studying at the University of Victoria in Canada. <br>
+I'm Oscar, a computer science student studying at the University of Victoria in Canada.
+As one of my hobbies, I dabble in various areas of my field in order to fortify my foundational understanding and explore topics that interest me.
-My interests, projects and topics of personal research often touch on

-* 💻 Software Development
-* 🔒 Web Application Security
-* 📊 Data Science and Statistics
+## Projects

+### Web Development 🖱️
-I learned how to design and maintain a functional web application for my family's business using React, Express, and PostgreSQL in a NodeJS environment.
+I learned how to design and maintain a functional dynamic web application for my family's business using React, Express, and PostgreSQL in a NodeJS environment.
 Check out the site [here](https://www.skypilotent.ca/).

+### Game Development 🎮
+During my first year of programming at UVic, I used Unity to piece together a racing game inspired by the manga Initial D. The installer can be downloaded [here](https://www.dropbox.com/s/vpioitartag4zh0/Infinity%20Drift%20Alpha%20Setup.exe?dl=0).

-For a year I worked with Team Quay, a group of undergraduates from various disciplines to develop Augur The Aspects, a mobile RPG coded in GDScript with the Godot Engine.
-Development is currently in hiatus.
+For a year I worked with Team Quay, a group of undergraduates from various disciplines, to develop *Augur The Aspects*, a 2D mobile RPG, using the Godot Engine.
+For various reasons, development was halted in September 2020.
+In summer 2021 I returned to Godot solo, building a new 3D action role-playing game inspired by *Dark Souls*.
+Development enters hiatus in fall 2021.

-Download the installer for my racing game [here](https://www.dropbox.com/s/vpioitartag4zh0/Infinity%20Drift%20Alpha%20Setup.exe?dl=0)!
-Built with the Unity Engine and inspired by the manga/anime Initial D.